Komodo-OS-Rom/komodo_wiki/_includes/templates/device_build.md

 Let's begin!

-## Build PixelExperience and PixelExperience Recovery
+## Build Komodo OS and Komodo OS Recovery

 {% include alerts/note.html content="You only need to do these steps once.
 If you have already prepared your build environment and downloaded the source code, skip to [Prepare the device-specific code](#prepare-the-device-specific-code)" %}